BozatzidisLeonidas/AngularCalculator/README.md

 The application will be available at http://localhost:4200.

 ## Technologies Used
-   1.Angular - A platform for building mobile and desktop web applications.
+   - Angular - A platform for building mobile and desktop web applications.
-   2.Tailwind CSS - A utility-first CSS framework for rapid UI development.
+   - Tailwind CSS - A utility-first CSS framework for rapid UI development.